‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 Some leaders, including Canadian Prime Minister Mark Carney, even suggested it was time for Western allies to imagine a future without US leadership.
 “We are in the midst of a rupture, not a transition,” Carney told his audience at Davos.

-In his news briefing, Trump himself suggested that international institutions like the UN and NATO might not last the test of time.
+In his news briefing, Trump himself suggested that international institutions like the UN and the North Atlantic Treaty Organisation (NATO) might not last the test of time.
 Here are some of the key takeaways from his remarks.

 Threatening Greenland

-Trump started his day with a fusillade of social media posts on his platform, Truth Social, including one that used images generated through artificial intelligence to show the US laying claim to Canada, Greenland and Venezuela.
+Trump had started his day with a fusillade of social media posts on his platform Truth Social, including one that used images generated through artificial intelligence (AI) to show the US laying claim to Canada, Greenland and Venezuela.

-Another, also generated with AI, showed Trump planting a US flag on Greenland’s soil, alongside Vice President JD Vance and Secretary of State Marco Rubio.
+A second post, also generated with AI, showed Trump planting a US flag on Greenland’s soil, alongside Vice President JD Vance and Secretary of State Marco Rubio.

 The images were the latest indication that Trump planned to muscle ahead with his plans to take control of Greenland, as part of his expansionist goals for his second term.

-In his news briefing, Trump expressed optimism that his campaign would turn out to be successful, as he faced questions from reporters.
+In his news briefing, Trump expressed optimism that his pressure campaign would be successful, as he faced questions from reporters.

 “ We have a lot of meetings scheduled on Greenland,” Trump said of his upcoming trip to Davos on Wednesday.
 “And I think things are going to work out pretty well, actually.”